puppetlabs/puppetlabs-node_manager/README.md

 NOTE: This module is a Professional Service side project and is currently unmaintained.
 It is not supported and may not function as expected.

-TO DO:

-1. Convert provider to use puppet-classify

 ## Requirements:

 - *nix operating system